 One of the main strategic aims of the Federation is the realization of educational courses with the participation of foreign consultants within the framework of European funded projects.
-The specialization of the Centres for Vocational Education is also considered as challenge of the future development.
+The specialization of the Centers for Vocational Education is also considered as challenge of the future development.
 Opportunities for support from international and national donors is viewed as opportunity for development.
 The same is true for the exchange of know-how with foreign partners.
 The shortage of teachers or rather the inadequate payment of the teachers is seen as one of the main problems.
-According to the interviewee the role of the NGOs is the quick reaction to the needs of the labour market and the training at the working place of the students to find the human recourse for this job because we are losing them... often people prefer to change their qualification but not to teach.
+According to the interviewee the role of the NGOs is the quick reaction to the needs of the labour market and the training at the working place of the students to find the human recourse for this job because we are loosing them... often people prefer to change their qualification but not to teach.
 Teaching is not an easy thing and that is why I say that human recourse is very important. (p.
+10)

-10) The interviewee is not aware of a strategy for the development of the nongovernmental sector or of any document at national level outlining policies and strategies for the development of the sector.
+The interviewee is not aware of a strategy for the development of the nongovernmental sector or of any document at national level outlining policies and strategies for the development of the sector.
 As advantages of the educational process in the nongovernmental sector the interviewee mentioned the shorter period of training, flexibility and mostly the possibility of the learning process to be at the work place of the participants in the course.
-According to the interviewee special mechanisms need to be introduced by means of which the disadvantaged groups should be prepared in advance in order to be able to integrate in the learning programmes for disadvantaged target groups which are adapted to their specificities - psychological, cultural, level of literacy, special needs.
+According to the interviewee special mechanisms need to be introduced by means of which the disadvantaged groups should be prepared in advance in order to be able to integrate in the learning process.

+Recommended is the redefinition of the target groups and of developing training programmes for disadvantaged target groups which are adapted to their specificities - psychological, cultural, level of literacy, special needs.